11 inch Hand-Forged Khukuri Knife 5160 Jeep Leaf Spring Blade

 Free Shipping

-Battle-Proven Design: The 11-inch curved blade delivers 1,200 lbs/inch of impact force optimized for chopping, slicing, and survival tasks
+Battle-Proven Design: Moreover,11-inch curved blade delivers 1,200 lbs/inch of impact force optimized for chopping, slicing, and survival tasks

-Jeep Leaf Spring Resurrection: Forged from recycled 5160 high-carbon steel (from Jeep suspension systems), achieving perfect hardness gradation:
+Jeep Leaf Spring Resurrection: Forged from recycled 5160 high-carbon steel (from Jeep suspension systems),hence achieving perfect hardness gradation:

 Spine (22-25 RC): Shock-absorbing flexibility